1. Eat real food

 Fat loss is simple by design — move more, eat less.

 Any time you want to lose weight, you simply create a calorie deficit.
 Most beginners, however, share a common theme.
 They create too much of a deficit and they end up restricting too many food groups.
-We can certainly argue that some foods are better than others, but the most important factor that drives fat loss (from my perspective) is movement.
+We can certainly argue that some foods are better than others, but the most important factor that drives fat loss is movement.

 I’m not implying that you shouldn’t be diligent with your nutrition.
 What I’m trying to convey is before you think about going on a “diet”, how about moving more first.
 There’s plenty of time to make the necessary adjustments.